-In this work, we want to study the general value of prior knowledge about the semantics of relation-types for the statistical modeling of KGs with latent variable models.
-For this reason, we have to consider a representative set of latent variable models that covers the currently most promising research activities in this field.
-We selected RESCAL [18], TransE [5] and the multiway neural network approach pursued in the Googles Knowledge Vault project [8] (denoted as mwNN) for a number of reasons:
+In this work, we want to study the general value of prior knowledge on the semantics of relation-types for the statistical modeling of knowledge graphs with latent variable models.
+In order to be able to make general conclusions about this class of models, we have to consider a representative set of latent variable models that cover the currently most promising research activities in this field.
+We selected RESCAL [14], TransE [5] and the neural network approach pursued in the Googles Knowledge Vault project [8] (denoted as KVNN below) for a number of reasons:

-- To the best of our knowledge, these latent variable models are the only ones which have been applied to large KGs with more than 1 million entities, thereby proving their scalability [5, 8, 19, 7, 10]. - All of these models have been published at well respected conferences and are the basis for the most recent research activities in the field of statistical modeling of KGs (see Section 6). - These models are very diverse, meaning they are very different in the way they model KGs, thereby covering a wide range of possible ways a KG can be statistically modeled; the RESCAL tensor-factorization is a bilinear model, where the distance-based TransE models triples as linear translations and the mwNN exploits non-linear interactions of latent embeddings in its neural network layers.
+- To the best of our knowledge, these latent variable models are the only ones which have been applied to large knowledge graphs with more than 1 million entities, thereby proving their scalability [5,8,15,7,10]. - All of these models have been published at well respected conferences and had been the basis for the most recent research activities in the field of statistical modeling of knowledge graphs (see Section 6). - These models are very diverse, meaning they are very different in the way they model knowledge graphs, thereby covering a wide range of possible ways a knowledge graph can be statistically modeled; the RESCAL tensorfactorization is a bilinear model, where the energy based TransE models triples as linear translations and KVNN exploits non-linear interactions of latent embeddings in its neural network layers.